learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## copy.deepcopy

-The [copy](https://docs.python.org/3/library/copy.html#module-copy) built-in module has a `deepcopy()` method if you wish to recursively create new copy of all the elements of a mutable object.
+The [copy](https://docs.python.org/3/library/copy.html#module-copy) built-in module has a `deepcopy()` method if you wish to recursively create new copies of all the elements of a mutable object.

 ```ruby
 >>> import copy